Lechatroger/microbit_BLE_services_nodes/README.md

 For basic usage of the microbit, the microbit-BLE project is appropriated.
 It only activates all bluetooth services.
 The services needed are then chosen through the Node-RED functions (see section 1.2.3).

 >To do:
->- Upload the microbit-BLE.hex on the microbit flash drive
+>- Upload 'microbit-BLE.hex' on the microbit flash drive

 The microbit-BLE project is set up such as no pairing is required: anyone can connect via Bluetooth.